 The amendments to IFRS 10 and IAS 28 deal with situations where there is a sale or contribution of assets between an investor and its associate or joint venture.
 Specifically, the amendments state that gains or losses resulting from the loss of control of a subsidiary that does not contain a business in a transaction with an associate or a joint venture that is accounted for using the equity method, are recognised in the parent's profit or loss only to the extent of the unrelated investors' interests in that associate or joint venture.
 Similarly, gains and losses resulting from the remeasurement of investments retained in any former subsidiary (that has become an associate or a joint venture that is accounted for using the equity method) to fair value are recognised in the former parent's profit or loss only to the extent of the unrelated investors' interests in the new associate or joint venture.
-The effective date of the amendments has yet to be set by the Board; however, earlier application of the amendments is permitted.
-The Bank management anticipate that the application of these amendments may have an impact on the Group's consolidated financial statements in future periods should such transactions arise.
+The effective date of the amendments has yet to be set by the IASB; however, earlier application of the amendments is permitted.
+The management of the bank anticipate that the application of these amendments may have an impact on the bank's consolidated financial statements in future periods should such transactions arise.

-Amendments to IAS 1 Presentation of Financial Statements - Classification of Liabilities as Current or Noncurrent
+Amendments to IAS 1 Presentation of Financial Statements-Classification of Liabilities as Current or Non-current

-The amendments to IAS 1 affect only the presentation of liabilities as current or non-current in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.
+The amendments to IAS 1 published in January 2020 affect only the presentation of liabilities as current or noncurrent in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.
 The amendments clarify that the classification of liabilities as current or non-current is based on rights that are in existence at the end of the reporting period, specify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability, explain that rights are in existence if covenants are complied with at the end of the reporting period, and introduce a definition of 'settlement' to make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
-The amendments are applied retrospectively for annual periods beginning on or after 1 January 2023, with early application permitted.
+The amendments are applied retrospectively for annual periods beginning on or after 1 January 2024, with early application permitted.
+The IASB has aligned the effective date with the 2022 amendments to IAS 1.
+If an entity applies the 2020 amendments for an earlier period, it is also required to apply the 2022 amendments early.
+The management of the bank anticipate that the application of these amendments may have an impact on the bank's consolidated financial statements in future periods.

-Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements - Disclosure of Accounting Policies
+Amendments to IAS 1 Presentation of Financial Statements-Non-current Liabilities with Covenants